Silv3rPRO/slate/source/includes/_gameconditions.md

 function getPCBoxCount()
 ```

-Return the number of non-empty boxes in the PC
+Return the number of non-empty boxes in the PC.

 ## GetPCPokemonCount